bagechashu/micro-net-hub/backend/internal/dnssrv/README.md

 # multiple servers.
 dns = 192.168.0.10

-# The domains over which the provided DNS should be used.
-Use
-# multiple lines for multiple domains.
+## "split-dns" limitation
+# "split-dns" functionality has compatibility issues with certain clients.
+# Test results show that Cisco AnyConnect on macOS does not support the split-DNS feature,
+# causing all intranet domain name resolution requests to fail
+# to be proxied to the DNS server provided by Ocserv.
-split-dns = corp.example.com
+# x split-dns = corp.example.com

 ```